YaeshwanthUrumaiya/YaeshwanthUrumaiya/README.md

 CodeStructures: A Web application to help students learn Data Structures and Algorithms

 LanguageOverPhone: A mobile calling application which can translate Speech from one language to another; allowing users to converse even if they don't speak/know the same language.
+(In very early development)

 ### 📑 Currently Learning: